-Ready to explore the best food delivery apps for your business?
-Whether you have an established restaurant business or are just entering the industry, you’ll want to make sure you choose a platform that suits your needs.
+Ready to explore the best food delivery service apps for your business?
+Whether you have an established food business or are just entering the industry, you’ll want to make sure you choose a platform that suits your needs.

-Here are some of the key features to consider when choosing the best food delivery service.
+Here are some of the key features to consider when choosing the best food delivery service apps.

 - Route Planning and Allocation: A route planning tool is a ‘must’ for restaurants managing multiple drivers.
 It allows a manager or assigns orders to specific drivers easily.

 - Easy and Secure Payment: Your chosen app must offer multiple payment options for customers.
+It is one of the most indispensable features.
 If it doesn’t, there’s a good chance you’ll lose many customers at the ‘place order’ stage of the process.
 Include an online payment integration such as Square, Stripe, Apple Pay, or PayPal, as well as cash or credit upon delivery for customers who are not comfortable making online payments.
 You’ll also want to ensure that payment information provided by customers is safe and secure.

 - Flexible Delivery Scheduling: This feature will make things easier for the customer as well as the kitchen and delivery staff.
 Allowing customers to schedule for later in the day or even the next day, ensures the ordering process is convenient for the user.
 It can also help the kitchen and delivery team better plan for peak demand times, by ensuring they have enough staff, raw ingredients, etc.

 - Live Tracking: Customers will appreciate this feature, which allows them to track in real-time.
 It can also help reduce the amount of time the delivery driver spends at each stop and provide managers with valuable information about the information.
 The best food delivery apps have a live tracking feature now.